ltb-project/self-service-password/docs/config_ppolicy.rst

    $pwd_no_reuse = true;

-You may also want to check for partial password reuses, ensuring the new password includes at least N distinct characters:
+You may also want to check for partial password reuses, ensuring the new password includes at least N distinct new characters:

 .. code:: php